-A non-mandated intermediary is defined in the draft regulations as a representative or an independent intermediary, other than a mandated intermediary or an underwriting manager.
+A non-mandated intermediary is defined in the draft regulations as a representative or an independent intermediary, other than a mandated intermediary, underwriting manager or administrative FSP.

 A mandated intermediary is defined as an independent intermediary that holds a written mandate from a potential policyholder or policyholder that authorises that intermediary (without having to obtain the prior approval of that potential policyholder or policyholder) to terminate the policy of that policyholder or perform any act, in relation to a policy, that legally binds that potential policyholder or policyholder.
-This means that the mandated intermediary has a written mandate to move a policy or "book of business" to another insurer without having to secure the prior approval of the policyholder or all policyholders.
-It should be noted that very few, if any, independent intermediaries currently have such a written mandate to enter into, vary or renew a policy on behalf of a policyholder without the need for prior consultation with or approval of that policyholder.
+This means that a mandated intermediary has a written mandate from a potential policyholder or policyholder to move a policy or "book of business" to another insurer without having to secure the prior approval of the policyholder or all policyholders.
+It should be noted that very few, if any,